odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/the-three-big-cats/_index.md

 ---
 title: The Three Big Cats
-subtitle: Delhi, Sawai Madhopur, Shahpura, Bera, Dasada, Gondal, Sasangir, Diu
+subtitle: Delhi, Sawai Madhopur, Deogarh, Bera, Dasada, Gondal, Sasangir, Diu
 translationKey: the-three-big-cats
 type: tour
 tour: The Three Big Cats
 highlights:
   - Exploring the only country in the world with both lions and tigers
   - Jeep safaris in Ranthambhore, Bera, Sasangir and the Little Rann of Kutch
-  - Staying at the stately, peaceful Shahpura Bagh
+  - Staying at the imposing Deogarh castle
   - Meeting passionate conservationist-hoteliers
   - Getting to know India's extremely varied landscapes and wildlife
 itinerary: